Update March 2020

-To introduce you to the 4oo Connect Model, watch the video below.
+To introduce you to the 400 Connect Model, you can watch the video below.

 Just like the previous Indego models, the 400 Connect makes use of Bosch’s Logicut system.
 Now this isn’t a bad point, it’s actually a very impressive piece of technology.

 Because of this system, Indego models are some of the most efficient mowers in the market.

 In fact, Bosch have said that their mowers operate up to 30% quicker than random navigation, which is how other robotic mowers operate.

 After a few runs around your garden the Indego will map out the entire area and after factoring in things like slopes, obstacles, time of year, etc., it will have calculated the most efficient route to follow.

 Now your lawn is subject to change over the years so it’s only smart that the 400 anticipates this.
 On a regular basis the mower will assess the routes it takes throughout the week allowing it to continually adapt to the changing environment.

 So as the weeks go on it will work quicker and quicker.

 Also, as an extra precaution, this system makes sure the mower doesn’t take the exact same route as the previous day, even if it’s very efficient.
 This is to prevent it causing any stress to the lawn.

 So it’s smart, continually improving and super efficient.